chaegle/meta-displays/README.md

 Create and build a project
 --------------------------

-1. Create a project for ConnectCore 6UL SBC Pro.
+1. Create a project for your platform.

+   EXAMPLE:
         #> mkdir <project-dir>
         #> cd <project-dir>
         #> . <DEY-INSTALLDIR>/mkproject.sh -p ccimx6ulsbc